Skip to main content

 Why should I improve the EPC rating of my home?

 The more energy efficient a home is, the less it will cost to heat and light.
-Also, energy efficient homes have lower carbon emissions, so it’s good for your budget and for the planet.
+Also, energy efficient homes have lower CO2, so it’s good for your budget and for your carbon footprint.

 Some of the recommendations on the EPC need a little bit of investment and require you to be a homeowner.
+But there might be support available, depending your circumstances.
 Take a look at what financial support is available for improving your home’s energy efficiency

 While this isn’t likely to make a huge difference to your EPC rating, it’s by far the easiest and least expensive to do.